 TITLE II

-Strategic POLITICAL DIALOGUE AND REFORM, COOPERATION IN THE FIELD OF FOREIGN AND SECURITY POLICY
+[GE proposal: Strategic] POLITICAL DIALOGUE AND REFORM, COOPERATION IN THE FIELD OF FOREIGN AND SECURITY POLICY

 Article 3

-Aims of strategic political dialogue
+Aims of [GE proposal: Strategic] political dialogue

-Political dialogue on all areas of mutual interest, including foreign and security matters as well as domestic reform, shall be further developed and strengthened between the Parties.
+[GE proposal: Strategic] Political dialogue on all areas of mutual interest, including foreign and security matters, shall be further developed and strengthened between the Parties.
 This will increase the effectiveness of political cooperation and promote cooperation on foreign and security matters, strengthening relations in an ambitious and innovative way.

-The aims of the [political dialogue shall be:
+The aims of the [GE proposal Stategic] political dialogue shall be:

-to deepen partnership and increase political and security policy cooperation and effectiveness;
+to deepen partnership and increase political and [GE proposal: ]security policy cooperation and effectiveness;

 to promote the principles of territorial integrity, inviolability of internationally recognised borders, sovereignty and independence, as enshrined in the Charter of the United Nations and the Helsinki Final Act of 1975 of the Conference on Security and Cooperation in Europe;

+to promote peaceful conflict resolution [GE proposal: between Georgia and Russia, as well as the reconciliation and confidence building between the communities divided by war and occupation line;] [UK Proposal: Original text

-to promote peaceful conflict resolutionto provide all benefits of the Strategic and Cooperation Agreement between the UK and Georgia to all citizens of Georgia within its internationally recognised borders;
+to provide all benefits of the Strategic and Cooperation Agreement between the UK and Georgia to all citizens of Georgia within its internationally recognised borders, [Amended GE Proposal: in close coordination between the Governments of the UK and Georgia;;] [UK Proposal: Original Text]

 to promote international stability and security based on effective multilateralism;